15 May 2026

 Most rooms carry a layer of managed reality.
 People say what they’re supposed to say.
 The politics of who said what last time shapes what gets said this time.
 Assumptions become sacred because someone senior made them once and nobody challenged them since.

 The question cuts through all of that.
 Not aggressively.
 Just cleanly.
-What’s the simplest thing? implies that we don’t know yet.
-That we need to find out.
-That the answer isn’t in the room — it’s in the behaviour of real people.
+It assumes we don’t know yet — and that not knowing is fine.
+That the answer isn’t in the room.
+It’s in the behaviour of real people.

 That’s the crack.
 That small shift in who the authority is.